tasxatzial/2048-game/README.md

 ## Implementation

 * Variation of the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
-* Promises are used to ensure correct functionality and that animations complete properly.
+* Promises are used to ensure that animations complete properly and to prevent multiple moves before the animations finish.

 ## Customization